- Master que (that), the most common Spanish conjunction

 🔷 Part 6: Conjunctions That Always Require Subjunctive

-These conjunctions always trigger the subjunctive because they express purpose, anticipation, or conditions that may not be realized.
+These conjunctions always trigger the subjunctive because they express purpose, anticipation, or conditions that may not be realised.

 Examples